infinite-gears/python-excercises/README.md

     # Your code goes here
 ```

+Constraints

+    The input integer n will be a positive integer.

+Feel free to try solving this exercise on your own.
+Once you have a solution, you can compare it to the provided starter code and explanation.
+Good luck!

 **Contributing**

 If you'd like to contribute to this Python Exercises repository, please follow these guidelines: